swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ```
 ### Package Names

 Two modules belong to the same package if they were built with the same package name.
-A package name must be unique and a valid C99 identifier, i.e. a string consisting of alphanumeric characters and an underscore, starting with a letter.
+A package name must be a unique string with the following characters; `A-Z, a-z, 0-9, _, ., and -`.
 It is passed to the Swift frontend via a new flag `-package-name`.
-Swift Package Manager has a package identity per package, an identifier that's verified to be unique via a registry, and it will pass the identifier down automatically.
-Note that the package identity can contain URL characters, and such character will be transposed to an underscore.
-Other build systems such as Bazel will need to introduce a new build setting for a package name.
-Since it needs to be unique, a reverse-DNS name may be used to avoid clashing; a dot in such string will be transposed to an underscore.

 Here's an example of how a package name is passed to a commandline invocation.